26%, on Alternative Minimum Taxable Income (AMTI) up to

 For regular tax purposes, taxpayers under certain circumstances can exclude some or all of the gain on the sale of qualified small business stock (QSBS) from taxable income (Code Sec.
 1202).
 For AMT, 7% of the gain on QSBS that is excluded under Code Sec.
 1202 is added back as a preference item on Form 6251, line 13.

-Have a question about the AMT preference rules?
+Need more help with the AMT preference rules?

-Click here to find out how to submit a question to the AMT Advisor.
+Submit a question to the AMT Advisor.